 One day, in 1983, possibly around July time, late of an evening, around seven, a minor dispute over a night light escalates into an epic, not quite so epic, fallout between neighbours in a not so far away quaint English village.
 The tale is dark and surreal.
 The events did not happen.
 They are merely based on other events of similar ilk.

-For this production, The Fringe Files welcome back Will Leighton (lighting tech), Emma Harris (performer), Chris Harris-Beechey (performer), Charlotte Elizzabeth Langley (performer), Michael Starr (performer / writer / producer) & Rhian Brimble (tech support).
-Original and long time contributor Jeff Haas (graphic illustrator) also returns whilst Seb Webber (sound tech) joins us for the first time.
-Our Bristol show will be supported by new play So Far So Good, written by Jon Attwood & Charlotte Wright.
+For this production, The Fringe Files welcomed back Will Leighton (lighting tech), Emma Victoria Loveday (performer), Chris Harris-Beechey (performer), Charlotte Elizzabeth Langley (performer), Michael Starr (performer / writer / producer) & Rhian Brimble (tech support).
+Original and long time contributor Jeff Haas (graphic illustrator) also returned whilst Seb Webber (sound tech) joined us for the first time.
+Our Bristol show was supported by new play So Far So Good, written by Jon Attwood & Charlotte Wright.

-Rehearsals will run from August 2017 through to October 2017 at The St Werburghs Centre (Bristol).
-Our first showcase will be in Bristol, at The Watershed (October 15, 2017).
-There will be a 2pm and a 5pm show time and both performance slots will be supported by new play So Far So Good, written by Jon Atwood & Charlotte Wright.
-Beyond Bristol, we’ll be presenting The Not so Great Fallout of 1983 at two national festivals, these are the Woking Drama Festival (October 20, 2017) and the Spelthorne & Runnymede Drama Festival (October 28, 2017).
+Rehearsals ran from August 2017 through to October 2017 at the St Werburghs Centre (Bristol).
+Our first showcase was in Bristol, at The Watershed on October 15, 2017.
+There was a 2pm and a 5pm show time and both performance slots were supported by new play So Far So Good, written by Jon Attwood & Charlotte Wright.
+We also presented The Not so Great Fallout of 1983 at two national festivals, the Woking Drama Festival on October 20, 2017 and the Spelthorne & Runnymede Drama Festival on October 28, 2017.

 The following members contributed to this production:

 Emma Victoria Loveday

 Charlotte Elizzabeth Langley